AriFordsham/GHCWiki/building/using.md

 <td>
-You almost certainly want optimisation *on* when building libraries, otherwise the code you build with this compiler goes really slowly.  `-XGenerics` add generics support to the libraries - you can turn this off if you like (it'll make the libraries a bit smaller), but you won't be able to use Generics in the code you build against these libraries.
+You almost certainly want optimisation *on* when building libraries, otherwise the code you build with this compiler goes really slowly.  `-XGenerics` adds generics support to the libraries - you can turn this off if you like (it'll make the libraries a bit smaller), but you won't be able to use Generics in the code you build against these libraries.